Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 Use a Powerful and Engaging Headline on Your Lead Capture Pages

 Writing great headlines is the first skill to master.
-It’s what your visitor first sees upon reaching your lead capture page.
+It’s what your visitor first sees upon reaching your lead capture landing page.

 A headline like this, for instance, probably won’t win you any new leads: